 When this feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
-To make your selection, touch the Rain Sensing soft-key, until a check-mark appears next to setting, showing that setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press the Rain Sensing button on the touchscreen, until a check-mark appears next to setting, showing that setting has been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.